bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + So many research systems are released as proprietary software.

-+ The paper is king: what about the software?
++ The referred paper is king: what about the software?

 + Even systems without commercial viability are kept proprietary.

 + NSF funding shouldn't go toward proprietary software.
+    - that's the &ldquo;people's code&rdquo;.

 # Technology Transfer

 <img src="CACM-cover-1996-09.jpg" align="right"  />

-+ A perennial issue for academic CS research.
++ Perennial issue for academic research.

-+ Corporate spin-offs is not **charitable** technology transfer.
++ Corporate spin-offs aren't **charitable** technology transfer.
-      + I question if Universities are fulfilling their 501(c)(3) missions with it.
+      + Does it fufill University's 501(c)(3) mission?
       + IRS legality is an &ldquo;open question&rdquo;.
 [Milton2010]

-+ Obama's Jobs Council says: &ldquo;the Administration should test an &lsquo;open-source&rsquo; approach to tech transfer and commercialization.&ldquo; [JobsCouncil2011]
++ Obama's Jobs Council says:
+      - &ldquo;the Administration should test an &lsquo;open-source&rsquo; approach to tech transfer and commercialization.&rdquo; [JobsCouncil2011]

-+ Academia can take the lead here.
++ Academia should take lead here.

 # Haskell